Information About Geothermal HVAC

 Can You Use Your Current HVAC With Geothermal Energy?

 Yes, you can.
-However, your current HVAC system needs to be suited with the new source of energy.
+However, your current HVAC system needs to be suited to the new source of energy.
 A ground source heat pump will extract the free heat from the ground and transfer it to your home.
 From there, your HVAC will distribute the heating throughout the space.

 Your current HVAC system needs to be fitted with the ground source heat pump in order to deliver all that free heat and cooling.
 By filling your information on our contact form, you will receive up to four free-tailored quotes from our specialist suppliers.